How music evokes memories in people with dementia

 As has been demonstrated, there is a wealth of evidence out there to show that music really does have a vital role to play in the care of people with dementia in the UK.

 Anyone who is reading this and knows a loved one who is living with the condition should consider contacting one or more of the above organisations to find out more about their work and how their family member could benefit from it.
-Whether they are still able to live independently and use their own accessible shower and kitchen or reside in a care home, everyone should be able to find the help that is needed.
+Whether they are still able to live independently and use their own accessible bath or shower and kitchen or reside in a care home, everyone should be able to find the help that is needed.